mesosphere/dcos-commons/frameworks/kafka/docs/security.md

 ## Authentication

-DC/OS Apache Kafka supports two authentication (authn) mechanisms, SSL Auth and Kerberos.
+DC/OS Apache Kafka supports two authentication (authn) mechanisms, SSL and Kerberos.
 The two are supported indpendently but may not be combined.
-If both are SSL Auth and Kerberos are enabled, the service will use Kerberos authentication.
+If both are SSL and Kerberos are enabled, the service will use Kerberos authentication.

 *Note*: Kerberos can, however, be combined with transport encryption.